F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Black Screen on MacBookPro11,3 in macOS Monterey

-Due to Apple dropping NVIDIA Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OCLP's Post Install Root Patches to enable GPU Acceleration for the NVIDIA dGPU.
+Due to Apple dropping NVIDIA Kepler support in macOS Monterey, [MacBookPro11,3's GMUX has difficulties switching back to the iGPU to display macOS correctly.](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/522) To work-around this issue, boot the MacBookPro11,3 in Safe Mode and once macOS is installed, run OpenCore Legacy Patcher 's Post Install Root Patches to enable GPU Acceleration for the NVIDIA dGPU.

-* Safe Mode can be started by holding `Shift` + `Enter` when selecting macOS Monterey in OCLP's Boot Menu.
+* Safe Mode can be started by holding `Shift` + `Enter` when selecting macOS Monterey in OpenCore Legacy Patcher 's Boot Menu.

 ## No DisplayPort Output on Mac Pros with NVIDIA Kepler